Close

 Incantation

-Magic and Abilities used at a Range greater than Touch require that the target be indicated by name.
+The verbal component required by some abilities that initiates their function.
+Abilities used at a Range greater than Touch require that the target be indicated by name.
 Example: “Timmy, I command thee to stop, I command thee to stop, I command thee to stop.”
-If the name of the target is not known, or if the casting player prefers, they may instead point at the target with a free hand and name their class and a descriptor.
-Example: “Warrior in blue, I command thee to stop, I command thee to stop, I command thee to stop.”
-When targeting a piece of equipment the caster must explicitly define the equipment in addition to the player most recently using it.
-Example: “Timmy, blue sword on hip, I call upon flame to heat that sword, I call upon flame to heat that sword, I call upon flame to heat that sword.”
+If the name of the target is not known, or if the casting player prefers, they may instead point at the target with an empty hand and say two descriptors for the target, such as their class and the color of their tunic.
+Example: “Warrior in blue, I command thee to stop...”
+When targeting a piece of equipment, the caster must identify the equipment in addition to the player most recently using it.
+Example: “Timmy, blue sword on hip, I call upon flame to heat that sword..."

-3. Improper wording, mispronunciation, a gap of more than two seconds between words, or omitting words will all result in an interrupted Incantation
+3. Improper wording, mispronunciation, a gap of more than two seconds between words, or omitting words will all result in an interrupted incantation

-6. Starting an Incantation renders the player’s active Magic Balls inactive and interrupts any other Incantation or Chant the player has in progress
+6. Starting an incantation renders the player's active Magic Balls inactive and interrupts any other Incantation or Chant the player has in progress

 All Magic Definitions